mrhrifat/nextjs-interview-questions/README.md

    [:arrow_up: Back to Top](#pages-router-table-of-contents)

-1. ### What do you create route at pages based routing in Next.js?
+1. ### How do you create a route in the Pages Router?

    In Next.js pages router, you create routes by adding files to the `pages` directory: